 With this step, the installation of phpMyAdmin is completed.
 You can now access it at

 http://yourIPaddress/phpmyadmin and log in using your MySQL username and password.

-If you have a phpMyAdmin optimized hosting with us, there is no need to install phpMyAdmin on Debian 9 yourself.
+If you have a Debian optimized hosting with us, there is no need to install phpMyAdmin on Debian 9 yourself.
 Instead, you can ask our Linux Administrators to install phpMyAdmin on Debian 9.
-They are available 24/7, and can help you out with any issues or requests that you have.
+They are available 24/7 and can help you out with any issues or requests that you have.

 PS.
 If you like our blog posts, we’d appreciate you sharing this post on, how to install phpMyAdmin on Debian 9, on social networks by using the shortcuts below, or you can post a comment under the share shortcuts.
 Thanks.